 - The shot may reduce heavy bleeding and cramping.

 - The shot doesn't contain estrogen.
 So you can use it if you don't want to take estrogen or can't take estrogen because you have certain health problems or concerns.

-- The shot doesn't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
-If you aren't sure if your sex partner might have an STI, use a condom to protect against disease.
+- The shot doesn't protect against sexually transmitted infections (STIs), such as herpes or HIV.
+A condom can be used to reduce your risk of getting an STI.

-- The shot may cause bone loss in some women.
+- The shot may cause bone loss in some people.
 Talk to your doctor about the risks and benefits.

-- Any side effects may last up to 3 months.
+- The shot is needed every 3 months.
+Any side effects may last 3 months or longer.

 - It may cause mood changes, less interest in sex, or weight gain.

-- If you want to get pregnant, it may take up to 18 months after you stop getting the shot.
+- If you want to get pregnant, it may take up to a year after you stop getting the shot.
 This is because the hormones the shot provided have to leave your system, and your body has to readjust.

 To learn more about Healthwise, visit Healthwise.org.